 So GF Automotive decided the best combination would be QMS software in conjunction with their SAP as a PPC/ERP system, including various add-ons

-The GF Automotive and Siemens PLM Software project teams worked together to compile a comprehensive technical specification document prior to the pilot project being launched at two of the company’s sites.
+The GF Automotive and Siemens Digital Industries Software project teams worked together to compile a comprehensive technical specification document prior to the pilot project being launched at two of the company’s sites.

 The fact that all of the modules were implemented in full at both pilot plants and was followed by a roll-out at seven of the company’s European plants made it a unique project.